5. Lemsford Springs and River Lea Restoration

 - Improve public access to the river (virtual and physical)

-- Re-gravel areas of the watercress beds where high flow has washed these away.
+- Re-gravel areas of the watercress beds where high flow had washed these away.

-- Reduce erosion of the banks of the River Lea using willow spiling
+- Reduce erosion of the banks of the River Lea through 50m of willow spiling.

 - Improve visitor access and experience through the repair and maintenance of hides, bridges and boardwalks.